 Working papers

-Managing Bidder Learning in Retail Auctions (with Simon Schulten (his JMP))
+Managing Bidder Learning in Retail Auctions (with Simon Schulten)

 Norm Prevalence and Interdependence: Evidence from a Large-Scale Historical Survey of German speaking Villages (with Radost Holler)